kreait/firebase-php/docs/cloud-messaging.rst

    :target: https://github.com/kreait/firebase-php/releases/tag/4.24.0
    :alt: Available since v4.24

-You can send send one message to multiple devices:
+You can send send one message to up to 100 devices:

 .. code-block:: php